 - 0.1 milligrams vitamin B6 (6 percent DV)

 - 0.5 milligram zinc (4 percent DV)

 Health Benefits of Figs Nutrition

-Figs contain many vitamins and minerals hat provide health benefits to a number of bodily systems.
+Figs nutrition contains many vitamins and minerals that provide health benefits to a number of bodily systems.
 They’re an easy, healthy snack and can be added to many meals to for another boost of nutrients.

-Some of the biggest health benefits of figs include:
+Some of the biggest health benefits of figs nutrition include:

 1. Powerful Antioxidant

 Figs provide a huge service to the human body with their antioxidant capabilities.
 Because oxidation affects almost all body systems, the damage it causes has been linked to many major diseases, aging and cancer — as high-antioxidant foods, figs help stave off these conditions.
 (3)

 Some types of figs have more than others, but most are rich in polyphenols, which help combat oxidative stress.
 (4, 5) These natural health boosters are located in the fruit, leaves, pulp and skin.
 (6) Studies also show that properly dried figs can be an even better source of phenolic compounds and have increased levels of antioxidant activity than their raw or improperly dried counterparts.
 (7) This is probably why figs were revered throughout history; easily stored, dried figs could provide incredible health benefits for long voyages and dry climates that prevented access to fresh fruit.

 Figs have a reputation in traditional medicine as a remedy for many health problems, including as a natural cancer treatment.
 For instance, a study by the Department of Natural Medicinal Chemistry at China Pharmaceutical University shows that some elements contained in figs are toxic to various human cancer cell lines.
 (8)